tianevitt/tianzes-gauntlight-extras/README.md

         <p>A folder of effects for the various longterm afflictions the heroes may contract while on the adventure.</p>
     </li>
     <li>
-        <p>Reanimations of once-killed monsters and bosses, handy for villains who like to raise dead.</p>
+        <p>Reanimations of select once-killed monsters and bosses, handy for villains who like to raise dead.</p>
     </li>
 </ul>
 <p>Everything is organized in an Adventure compendium for easy installation.</p>